isomerpages/moe-queenswaysec/_the-queensway-experience/Academic Departments/Mother Tongue Language.md

 #### Special Programmes:
 ![](/images/Sec3%20ML%20(16).jpg)
-##### Bilingualism Programme
+##### MTL Talent Development Programme (Bilingualism and New Media)

 Bilingual education is a cornerstone of our education system.
-QSS Bilingualism Programme aims to help prepare our children to plug into a globalized world and strengthen links to our Asian heritage.
-Guided by our teachers, students will hone their writing skills and publish their works in school publication.
-Students will also be provided platforms to participate in speaking and writing competitions, seminars and learning Journeys to ignite their passion and boost their confidence in the languages.
+QSS MTL Talent Development Programme strives to stretch our students and equip them with skills for the future world.
+We provide various platforms for our TDP students to experience being a news reporter, while honing basic translation skills.
+TDP students also get opportunities to have closer experiences with Mediacorp.